-With each purchased licence the buyer obtains a legal document that obliges us to ensure the lifetime legal guarantee of the origin and legality of the software.
-In case of any problem, we take the full legal responsibility for the sold licence(s).
-We work with stable and verified suppliers only and our company cooperates with other organizations in a common goal of detecting fraudulent licence sellers and reporting them to law enforcing structures.
+With each purchased license the buyer obtains a legal document that obliges us to ensure the lifetime legal guarantee of the origin and legality of the software.
+In case of any problem, we take the full legal responsibility for the sold license(s).
+We work with stable and verified suppliers only and our company cooperates with other organizations in a common goal of detecting fraudulent license sellers and reporting them to law enforcing structures.

 What does the law say about reselling used licenses?